rossprogram/rossprogram.github.io/students/faq.md

 ### Are the students segregated from college students, and from other summer camps?

 The Ross Mathematics Program usually fills up several floors of the dormitory.
-Other camps are held on campus.
+Other summer camps may be held on campus.
 Their participants arrive and leave throughout the summer and some of them might occupy the same dormitory building.

 ### What are the security arrangements in the dorm?

-The dormitory is locked, accessible only by key card, and each suite has its own lock and key.
-In spite of these arrangements there is always some potential for theft or other crime, so we advise students to not bring valuable items or large amounts of cash.
+The dormitory is locked, accessible only by key card.
+Each suite has its own lock and key.
+In spite of these arrangements there is always some potential for theft or other crime, so we advise students not to bring valuable items or large amounts of cash.

 ### Will the Ross counselors check that students eat good food, do laundry, clean their room, etc.?